michael-misshore/loadcss-rails/README.md

 # loadcss-rails

 loadCSS (and onloadCSS) for Rails!
+Load CSS asynchronously!

 This gem provides: